This Access tutorial explains how to use DoCmd.TransferSpreadSheet Method to export and import files.

 The below code exports the above Query as “test.xlsx”

 DoCmd.TransferSpreadsheet acExport, acSpreadsheetTypeExcel12Xml, "staff_list_with_grouping", "C:\test\test.xlsx", True

 Now you get the below file.
 Note that the headers squeeze together.

 I usually write a VBA Procedure in Access to open the workbook automatically > auto fit > close it

 Public Sub autoFormat() wkbookPath = "C:\test.xlsx" Dim XL As Object Set XL = CreateObject("Excel.Application") With XL .Visible = False .displayalerts = False .Workbooks.Open wkbookPath .Columns("A:XFD").EntireColumn.AutoFit .ActiveWorkbook.Close (True) .Quit End With Set XL = Nothing End Sub

 Alternatively, you may also use DoCmd.OutputTo Method, the syntax is slightly different, and you will get well formatted headers same as that in Access Query.
 However, the file size is larger and it takes longer time to export.

 DoCmd.OutputTo acOutputQuery, "Query1", acFormatXLSX, "C:\test\test.xlsx", False

-Example 2 – import Excel (xlsx) into Access
+Example 2 – import Excel (xlsx) to Access

 DoCmd.TransferSpreadsheet acImport, acSpreadsheetTypeExcel12, "importTable", "C:\test\test.xlsx", ", True